 Trial pits can be excavated around trial stone columns to prove that they are fully formed and to the required depth and diameter.
-This is a destructive test, and allowance should be made accordingly.
+This is a destructive test and allowance should be made accordingly.

-On completion of the treatment, the Engineer is to confirm that the treated ground has achieved the anticipated condition assumed in the design, and provide evidence in writing to the Warranty Surveyor.
+On completion of the treatment, the Engineer should satisfy himself that the treated ground has achieved the anticipated condition assumed in his design and confirm this in writing to the Site Audit Surveyor.